N-M-Luna/recipe-box/README.md

 - POST **/recipes/** - creates a new recipe.
 (Restricted to authenticated users.)

 - GET **/recipes/** - reads all the recipes.
-Returns recipe objects after swapping the ingredients field (an array of `[int, _id]` arrays) with an array of strings that describe the ingredients and their quantities.
+Returns recipe objects after swapping the ingredients field (an array of `[int, string, _id]` arrays) with an array of strings that describe the ingredients and their quantities.

 - GET **/recipes/:userId** - reads all recipes by user with id: userId.